 Command outputs shown in this guide are examples only; actual displays may differ depending on supported functionality and user configuration.

-Note: Unless otherwise indicated, commands, contexts, and configuration examples in this guide apply to both the MD-CLI and the classic CLI.
+Note: Unless otherwise indicated, CLI commands, contexts, and configuration examples in this guide apply for both the classic CLI and the MD-CLI.

 The SR OS CLI trees and command descriptions can be found in the following guides: